Wisteria eclair

 Papillon aux raisins

-Roll out the dough into a long rectangle and make a single turn.
-Fold the right-hand side towards the center and then the left-hand side.
-Place in a cool, film-covered place.
+Roll out the pastry into a long rectangle and make a single turn.
+Fold the right-hand side towards the centre and then the left-hand side.
+Place in a cool place, covered with cling film, for at least 1 hour.

 Papillon aux raisins